d-w-moore/Agric_Victoria_doc_setup/README.md

    - edit `/etc/selinux/config`
      replace `enforcing` with `disabled` and reboot
      (on next reboot `sestatus` should show that SELinux is **disabled**)
-   - configure passwordless `sudo`
+   - configure passwordless `sudo`:
-     `loginName ALL=(ALL) NOPASSWD: ALL` as last
+      * `sudo visudo` and enter login password when challenged (for the last time ever!)
-     line of `sudoers`
+      * `loginName ALL=(ALL) NOPASSWD: ALL` as last line of `sudoers`
    - `sudo yum install -y epel-release wget git vim nano tmux htop`
    - disable firewall
      `sudo systemctl stop firewalld ; sudo systemctl disable firewalld`

 Install Docker CE.
 Source [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-centos-7) for full instructions.
+Docker CE will be necessary for hosting Metalnx.
-This should be done as the sudo-enabled user (necessary for hosting Metalnx)
+This should be done as the sudo-enabled user:
     ```
     $ sudo yum check-update